barcradio/ultra-tracker/src/renderer/src/assets/documents/get-started.md

 ![stations.png](./img/stations.png)
 </div>
-This page is used to select the Station name, and operators names and callsigns.
+This page is used to select the Station name, and operators names and call signs.

 This page shows the details about the aid stations throughout the race, location, mileage, cutoff times.
 (Future)